- tramadol hydrochloride

 Important information regarding the ingredients of this medicine

 This medicinal product contains lactose.
-Patients with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption should not take this medicinal product
+Patients with rare hereditary problems of galactose intolerance, total lactase deficiency or glucose-galactose malabsorption should not take this medicinal product

-Brimisol PR should not be combined with selective or nonselective MAO inhibitors.
-Serotonin Syndrome (diarrhoea, tachycardia, sweating, tremor, confusion and coma) may develop (see section 4.3).
+Brimisol PR should not be combined with e MAO inhibitors.

 In patients treated with MAO inhibitors in the 14 days prior to the use of the opioid pethidine, life-threatening interactions on the central nervous system, respiratory and cardiovascular function have been observed.
 The same interactions with MAO inhibitors cannot be ruled out during treatment with Brimisol PR.